 Good job, HarperCollins.

-As Hermione says to Ron in that scene in Goblet of Fire, “You ruined everything.”
+As Hermione says to Ron in that scene in Goblet of Fire, “You spoiled everything.”